kleinpetr/nuxt-nodemailer/README.md

 NUXT_NODEMAILER_FROM="..."
 ```

-> Warning: You can overwrite only existing options in the `nodemailer` configuration.
+> Warning: You can overwrite only existing options in the `nodemailer` configuration in the `nuxt.config.js` file.

 ## Usage